kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Initial_Setting_Guide.md

 After renaming the generated XML file according to the input XML name in the K230 SDK (such as ov9732-1280x720.xml) code, place it in the config directory and it will be loaded correctly by the K230 SDK.

+## 2.4 AWB parameter K_Factor

+In the awb sub section of the XML file, there is a K_Factor parameter that needs to be calibrated and manually filled in separately.
+This parameter provides feedback on the sensitivity of the camera module.

+In the AWB algorithm, the judgement for outdoor environment is: Exp*K_Factor <=0.12 (Exp is exposure).

+For example, take 2000 lux as the ambient illumination segmentation point for the outdoor and transition, obtain the exposure value (ET \* gain) corresponding to this illumination and calculate: K_Factor=0.12/(ET \* gain).

 ## 3. manual.json file

 The manual.json file needs to be manually created.
 Please refer to imx335-2592x1944_manual.json to create a *_manual.json file for the required sensor resolution.